obiotito/Another-Netflix-clone/README.md

 # Another-Netflix-clone
-This site was done frm scratch using HTML and CSS to help me evaluate my strenght using this technology.
+This site was done from scratch using HTML and CSS to help me evaluate my strenght using this technology.